LGBTQ rights in Morocco

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Morocco face significant challenges not experienced by non-LGBTQ residents.
 Both male and female forms of same-sex sexual activity are illegal in Morocco.
 Gay and lesbian Moroccans face many hardships in the country, as they have limited legal rights.
 Moroccan police disproportionately target perceived LGBTQ people, and attitudes towards the wider LGBTQ community remain mostly negative throughout the nation.

 Law regarding same-sex sexual activity

 Article 489 of the Penal Code of Morocco criminalises "lewd or unnatural acts with an individual of the same sex".
-Same-sex sexual activity is illegal in Morocco and can be punished with anything from three to five years' imprisonment and a fine of 1,200 dirhams.
-The Moroccan government uses the law as a way to police members of the LGBT+ community.
-When one is arrested in Morocco for a suspected homosexual act, their name is publicized, thus outing the individual before a trial takes place.
+Same-sex sexual activity is illegal in Morocco and can be punished with anything from six months to three years' imprisonment and a fine of 120 to 1,200 dirhams.
+The Moroccan government uses the law as a way to police members of the LGBTQ community.
+When a person is arrested in Morocco for a suspected homosexual act, their name is publicised, thereby publicly identifying the individual before a trial takes place.
 The legal status of LGBTQ people living in Morocco stems largely from traditional Islamic morality, which views homosexuality and cross-dressing as signs of immorality.

-In 2016, two girls were arrested in Marrakesh after a cousin of one of them took a photo of them kissing.
+In 2016, two girls were arrested in Marrakesh after a cousin of one of them took a photo of them kissing on a rooftop.
+The mother of one of the girls complained to the police, who immediately arrested them.
 This sparked international outcry and the use of the hashtag #freethegirls.
 Their case was postponed until December 2016.
 In early December 2016, the two girls were acquitted.

 A 2019 evaluation by the Parliamentary Assembly of the Council of Europe on its partnership with the Moroccan Parliament, called upon Morocco to stop enforcing sections of its criminal code that "criminalise sexual relations between adults of the same sex or between adults of different sexes who are not related by marriage" until their eventual repeal.

 Government policy

 None of the major or minor political parties have made public statements in favour of LGBTQ rights and no LGBTQ rights legislation has been enacted.
 Government attitudes towards homosexuality tend to be in the interests of the protection of the tradition of the country, in keeping with the culture's traditional gender roles and religious morals.
-It has banned books on homosexuality and required schools to teach a curriculum that "emphasises...the danger and depravity of ‘unnatural acts’".
+It has banned books on homosexuality and required schools to teach a curriculum that "emphasises ... the danger and depravity of 'unnatural acts'".
 On 21 March 2008, a statement issued by the Ministry of Interior reinforced the government's intention to "preserve citizens' ethics and defend our society against all irresponsible actions that mar our identity and culture".

 In foreign policy, the government opposed the participation of an international gay and lesbian rights representative at the 2001 United Nations Conference on AIDS-HIV.
 They also opposed a United Nations joint statement condemning violence against LGBTQ people.

 Recognition of same-sex relationships

-There is no legal recognition of same-sex couples.
+There is no legal recognition of same-sex couples in the country.